cainhill/render-engine/README.md

 ## How It Works

 This script runs a simple video editing engine inside a Docker container.
-Instead of running manually, it stays alive as a background service and processes videos on demand.
+It stays alive as a background service and processes videos on demand.

 1. **Listen:** It waits for a web request sent to `http://render-engine:5000/render`.
 2. **Scan:** Once triggered, it looks inside `/data/manifest/` for your CSV manifest files.